 He has many minions, not the least of which are the horrific Deep ones.
 He has divine servants such as Dagon and Hydra, though it is debatable whether or not that they are Divine or simply just really large Deep ones.
 But his favored minions are The Star spawn of Cthulhu, also known as the Cthulhi, they are like Miniature versions of their great and dark Master.
 Cthulhu's Consort is Idh-yaa and she bore him four children.
 In order from oldest to youngest they are, Ghatanothoa, Ythogtha, Zoth-Ommog, and Cthylla.
 The first three being his sons, and the last being his only daughter.
 Cthylla is guarded by deep ones and far worse creatures as she is vital to the Great one's plans.
 For if somehow Cthulhu were to ever be destroyed beyond his healing factor's ability to repair, she would give birth to him again.

 - He has power beyond mortal comprehension and is able to nearly instantly regenerate his body if it is ever to be damaged the wound will heal faster than it is made.

-- He is the ruiner of countless worlds, the devourer of innumerable souls, and ender of hope.
+- He is the ruiner of countless worlds, the devourer of innumerable souls (and suns), and ender of hope.